fkrauthan/wp-mpdf/readme.txt

 == Changelog ==

+= 2.6 =
+* Updateing mpdf lib to version 5.3
+* Add a small fix for image paths.
+Thanks to Mário Kašuba.
 = 2.5 =
 * Disable wrong anotations in PDFs (thanks to misenko)
 * Fix image printing for multi instance wordpress setups (thanks to stephen7cohen)